SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-27-astrazeneca-oxford-vaccine-readout.md

 people, managers, and lawyers to give it "good spin", sometimes (I hope inadvertently) at the expense of truth.
 I'd be much more understanding if the initial PR had said, "Hey, we kind screwed up a few things, but the underlying efficacies are still pretty good some of the time."
-But they chose to tell _part_ of the truth.
+But they chose instead to tell just _part_ of the truth.

 Both Pfizer/BioNTech and Moderna/Lonza were pretty convincing.
 AZ/OX&hellip; not so much.
 As of yesterday, the AstraZeneca CEO is admitting they might have to do another